-Private outpatient lymphedema therapy is offered in our Orange office.
+Private outpatient lymphedema therapy is offered in our Garden Grove office.
 Kim Marshall, DPT, CLT is a certified lymphedema specialist with more than 15 years of experience in this very specialized field of care.
+In recent years, Kim has been working closely with the country’s leading reconstructive plastic surgeons who are pioneering micro-vascular procedures to reduce lymphedema.
+She is developing pre- and post-surgical physical therapy protocols for lymphovenous bypass and vascularized lymph node transfers.
+These innovative surgical procedures may be effective for many patients to help reduce the swelling, pain, and discomfort that occurs with lymphedema.
 In addition, she has a STAR certification in oncology rehabilitation.
-Personalized programs are designed for each individual with emphasis on education and self management.
+Personalized programs are designed for each individual with an emphasis on education and self-management.
+Learn more about our Breast Cancer Rehabilitation and Head and Neck Cancer programs.
 Private treatment rooms are available.

 What is lymphedema?